 Handsome Brook Farm

-Vital Farms goes back to 2007 with a 27 acre farm in Austin, TX.
+Vital Farms starts in 2007 with a 27 acre farm in Austin, TX.
 When Whole Foods discovered their eggs at a farmers market, they began selling them throughout their supermarkets in the midwest.
 Vital Farms began working with small farmers all over the country using the Vital Farms name on their products.
 They’re now partnered with over 100 family farms and are sold nationwide.

 Wilcox Family Farms